nhsconnect/gpconnect/pages/foundations/foundations_ig.md

 ## PDS S-flagged patients ##

-Consumer systems SHALL NOT send requests for S-flagged patients.
+Consumer systems SHALL NOT send GP Connect requests for S-flagged patients.

-Provider systems SHALL handle requests for Patients recognised as S-flagged, as Patient Not Found.
+In cases where a request for an S-flagged patient is sent, provider systems SHALL return a 'Patient Not Found' error.